 In this interview, Cliff discusses the Beyond Bullet Points Live Courses.

-Geetesh: What exactly is the Beyond Bullet Points Live course – and who can benefit from these 1-day courses?
+Geetesh: What exactly is the Beyond Bullet Points Live course – and who can benefit from this 1-day course?

 Geetesh: There are 2 courses that span a day each – are they both complementary to each other?